wilsonmar/wilsonmar.github.io/_posts/2014-07-30-apple-macbook-hardware.md

    The Compute Benchmark is run and <a target="_blank" href="https://browser.geekbench.com/v4/compute/2532765">posted</a> separately.

-3. Download installers from <a target="_blank" href="https://developer.apple.com/download/">https://developer.apple.com/download</a>.
-Beta installers should be placed in a bootable USB drive.
+### Mac Specs.

+The 2018 version of 15-inch MacBook Pro:

+* Intel Core i7, Core i9
+* <strong>Max DDR4 RAM of 32GB (up from 16GB)</strong>
+* 2TB to <strong>4TB SSD</strong>
+* Quieter third generation keyboard
+* Touch Bar
+* Radeon Pro discrete graphics with 4GB of video memory
+* Retina Display True Tone (not a touch screen)
+* T2 system on chip processor for security features

 ### Hackintosh

-If you need more than 16 GB RAM, build a (unsupported) <a target="_blank" href="https://hackintosh.com/">Hackintosh desktop</a> with a water-cooled i7–8700k processor, 8GB RX580 graphics card for 27" 4K LG HDR monitor.
+If you need more than 16 GB RAM, build a (unsupported) <a target="_blank" href="https://hackintosh.com/">Hackintosh desktop</a> on PC hardware.
+For example: a water-cooled i7–8700k processor, 8GB RX580 graphics card for a 4K LG HDR monitor.
 Oh, and a pair of Yamaha HS5 studio monitors (speakers) with a Roland audio interface.
 Plus SSD and HDD storage.

 <a id="Register"></a>